haydenth/gregreda.com/content/2014/09/28/pizzadough.md

 * Pre-bake the crust for 7 mins on 475
 * Pull crust out of oven.
 It should be tad bit crispy.
 Add sauce + toppings.
 * Cook for 12-15 mins on 475.
-* Let cool for a few mins, cook and eat.
+* Let cool for a few mins, slice, and eat.
 It should be very dense and delicious and hopefully rise nicely.

 Pro-tips
 -------------------